 - Make the miso sauce.
 To prepare the miso sauce, mix all ingredients but sesame oil in a small bowl until blended.
 Add sesame oil and whisk until combined.

 - Cook the wonton strips.
-Heat 2 tbsp olive oil in a medium saucepan.
+Heat 2 tablespoon olive oil in a medium saucepan.
 Drop as many wonton strips as will fit into the pan; cook for about 20 seconds until strips begin to brown.
 Remove from oil with thongs and place on a plate lined with a paper towel to drain.
 Repeat with remaining wonton strips.

 - Cook the shrimp.
 Remove the shrimp from the refrigerator and skewer, discarding any excess marinade.
 Place skewers on the preheated grill.
 Grill 3 minutes per side.